 Although relays are part of Azure Service Bus, they do not implement loosely coupled messaging workflows and are not considered further in this module.

 Service Bus queues and storage queues

 There are two Azure features that include message queues: Service Bus and Azure Storage accounts.
 As a general guide, storage queues are simpler to use but are less sophisticated and flexible than Service Bus queues.

 Key advantages of Service Bus queues include:

-- Supports larger messages size (256 KB per message versus 64 KB)
+- Supports larger messages sizes of 256 KB (standard tier) or 1MB (premium tier) per message versus 64 KB

-- Supports both at-least-once and at-most-once delivery - choose between a very small chance that a message is lost or a very small chance it is handled twice
+- Supports both at-most-once and at-least-once delivery - choose between a very small chance that a message is lost or a very small chance it is handled twice

 - Guarantees first-in-first-out (FIFO) order - messages are handled in the same order they are added (although FIFO is the normal operation of a queue, it is not guaranteed for every message)

 - Can group multiple messages into a transaction - if one message in the transaction fails to be delivered, all messages in the transaction will not be delivered